sergey-cheperis/nss-nspr-windows/README.md

 3. Run **test.cmd** if you want to run tests (can take a very long time).
 4. Run **powershell -file create-prebuilt-archive.ps1** to create the pre-built zip archive.

-For you reference, patches that were applied to achieve a successful build, are located in **diff** subdirectory.
+For you reference, patches that were used to achieve a successful build, are located in **diff** subdirectory.
+They are already applied to the source tree.

 ## Known issues

 1. **shlibsign** crashes or hangs, so it has been disabled.
-2. NSS does not seem to support building statically, so you'll have to distribute all the DLL's with your program (except **gtest132.dll** and **gtestutil32.dll**).
+2. NSS does not seem to support building statically yet (though there is work in progress), so you'll have to distribute all the
+DLL's with your program (except **gtest132.dll** and **gtestutil32.dll**).

 ## References